Affine Deligne-Lusztig Varieties of Positive Coxeter Type

 \subsection{Acknowledgements}

-FS and QY were partially supported by the New Cornerstone Foundation through the New Cornerstone Investigator grant, and by Hong Kong RGC grant 14300122, both awarded to Prof.\ Xuhua He.
+FS is partially supported by the New Cornerstone Foundation through the New Cornerstone Investigator grant, and by Hong Kong RGC grant 14300122, both awarded to Prof.\ Xuhua He.
 RS was supported by the WINGS-FMSP program at the Graduate School of Mathematical Science, the University of Tokyo.
 RS was also supported by JSPS KAKENHI Grant number JP21J22427.
+QY is partially supported by the National Natural Science Foundation of China (grant no. 12501018).
 We thank Michael Rapoport for helpful comments on a preliminary version of this article.